rogeriopradoj/translations/translated/a-successful-git-branching-model.md

 ![Screen-shot-2009-12-24-at-11.32.03][Screen-shot-2009-12-24-at-11.32.03]

-It focuses around Git as the tool for the versioning of all of our source code.
+It focuses around [Git][Git] as the tool for the versioning of all of our source code.

 ##Why git?

-For a thorough discussion on the pros and cons of Git compared to centralized source code control systems, see the web.
+For a thorough discussion on the pros and cons of Git compared to centralized source code control systems, [see][see] [the][the] [web][web].
 There are plenty of flame wars going on there.
 As a developer, I prefer Git above all other tools around today.
 Git really changed the way developers think of merging and branching.
 From the classic CVS/Subversion world I came from, merging/branching has always been considered a bit scary (“beware of merge conflicts, they bite you!”) and something you only do every once in a while.

 But with Git, these actions are extremely cheap and simple, and they are considered one of the core parts of your daily workflow, really.
-For example, in CVS/Subversion books, branching and merging is first discussed in the later chapters (for advanced users), while in every Git book, it’s already covered in chapter 3 (basics).
+For example, in CVS/Subversion [books][books], branching and merging is first discussed in the later chapters (for advanced users), while in [every][every_1] [Git][Git_1] [book][book], it’s already covered in chapter 3 (basics).

 As a consequence of its simplicity and repetitive nature, branching and merging are no longer something to be afraid of.
 Version control tools are supposed to assist in branching/merging more than anything else.